- Written by Terry Turner

 But it can be more complicated with Medicare Advantage and Medicare Part D coverage.
 That’s because you may be limited to using doctors, hospitals and pharmacies in the plans’ networks.

 There are Medicare Advantage and Part D plans with national networks.
-Check with the plan to make sure you have provider options in both areas where you plan to live.
+Check with the plan to make sure you have provider options in both areas where you plan to live.3 Minute Quiz: Can You Retire Comfortably?Take our free quiz & match with a financial advisor in 3 easy steps.
+Tailored to your goals.
+Near you or online.

 Frequently Asked Questions About Nationwide Medicare CoverageIs Medicare different in each state?Since it is a federal program, Original Medicare is the same everywhere in the U.S. This is not the case for Medicare Advantage.
 Since Medicare Advantage plans are purchased from private insurers, they are offered regionally and often include plan networks that limit your coverage to a general area.How do you transfer Medicare to another state?If you have Original Medicare, then your coverage isn’t affected if you move to another state.
 Since Medicare Advantage plans are often limited by networks, you will likely need to find a new plan when you move rather than transferring your coverage.